-Non Manufacturing PMI in the United States remained unchanged at 53.80 points in January.
+Non Manufacturing PMI in the United States increased to 56.10 points in February from 53.80 points in January of 2026.
 Non Manufacturing PMI in the United States averaged 54.70 points from 1997 until 2026, reaching an all time high of 67.60 points in November of 2021 and a record low of 37.80 points in November of 2008.
 This page provides the latest reported value for - United States ISM Non Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.

-Non Manufacturing PMI in the United States remained unchanged at 53.80 points in January.
+Non Manufacturing PMI in the United States increased to 56.10 points in February from 53.80 points in January of 2026.
 Non Manufacturing PMI in the United States is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States ISM Services PMI is projected to trend around 53.00 points in 2027, according to our econometric models.

 Components Last Previous Unit Reference